A probabilistic framework for crystal structure denoising, phase classification, and order parameters: Introduction

 Significant progress has been made on crystal structure classification for ideal or weakly perturbed unit cells.
 The Curtarolo group, for example, has curated the AFLOW Encyclopedia of structural prototypes~\cite{Mehl2017CMS-prototypeP1,Hicks2018CMS-prototypeP2,Hicks2021CMS-prototypeP3,Eckert2024CMS-prototypeP4} and developed tools such as XtalFinder~\cite{Hicks2021nCM-XtalFinder}, which efficiently match relaxed primitive cells to known prototypes.
 For large-scale atomistic configurations, a range of local structural descriptors is widely used, including common neighbor analysis (CNA)~\cite{Honeycutt1987JPC-CNA}, bond-orientational OPs~\cite{Steinhardt1983PRB,Lechner2008JCP}, centrosymmetry analysis~\cite{Kelchner1998PRB-CSA}, and polyhedral template matching (PTM)~\cite{larsen2016robust}.
-These methods are highly effective for a handful of well-studied lattices such as BCC, FCC, and HCP, and have become standard in analysis packages like OVITO~\cite{Stukowski2012MSMSE-review}.
-Yet, they typically rely on hand-crafted geometric thresholds and domain-specific heuristics, limiting their transferability to complex or less common prototypes.
-Under strong thermal distortions, disorder, or coexistence of multiple phases, they often mislabel atoms or return ambiguous classifications~\cite{Hsu2024nCM-denoiser}.
+While effective for a limited set of well-studied lattices such as BCC, FCC, and HCP, these approaches rely on hand-crafted heuristics and often degrade under strong thermal disorder, defects, or phase coexistence, leading to ambiguous or incorrect classifications~\cite{Hsu2024nCM-denoiser}.

 Continuous OPs provide complementary scalar measures of structural order.
-Classical examples include Steinhardt-type bond-order parameters and related metrics for liquid--solid transitions~\cite{Steinhardt1983PRB,Lechner2008JCP}.
-However, unlike the AFLOW prototype catalog for crystal structures, no analogous, systematic ``encyclopedia" of OPs exists.
-Instead, OPs are typically designed on a case-by-case basis, tailored to particular polymorphs or specific transitions (e.g., FCC/BCC/HCP).
-This lack of a general framework hinders automated analysis of large, heterogeneous datasets and complicates thermodynamic characterization of complex phase behavior.
+Classical examples, such as Steinhardt-type bond-OPs, are widely used for characterizing liquid--solid transitions~\cite{Steinhardt1983PRB,Lechner2008JCP}.
+However, unlike the systematic cataloging for crystal structures, OPs are typically constructed on a case-by-case basis for specific systems, limiting their general applicability and interpretability in complex, heterogeneous datasets.
+This motivates a unified framework that can both identify crystal structures and provide continuous, phase-resolved measures of structural similarity.